preawp/psych-of-selection/README.md

 ## **📌 Project Overview**
 Are **ambitious people pickier in dating?** Do **fun-loving people say "yes" more often?** Do **highly attractive people reject more dates?**

-This project explores how **personality traits influence dating selectivity**, using real speed dating data to investigate whether certain self-perceptions correlate with actual behavior and match outcomes.
+This project explores how **personality traits influence dating selectivity**, using real speed dating data to investigate whether self-perceived traits influence actual dating behavior and match outcomes.

 ---